matleborgne/linux/optimizations/fedora/1-ssd-optimizations.md

 ### Preface

-This guide provides instructions for a minimal installation of Fedora with :
+This guide provides instructions for various optimizations of Fedora, like :
-- full-disk encryption
-- BTRFS on LUKS, or BTRFS on LVM on LUKS
-- GNOME "minimal" desktop environment

-The installation is now completed.
+- SSD optimization ;
+- battery life optimization.

-This part will cover an optional step : the optimizations for SSD disks.
+This part will cover the first step : the optimizations for SSD disks.

 ### SSD optimizations